Oh. My. Goodness. I HATE fungus gnats. And that's from someone who dislikes using the word hate. And I've put it in capitals. Yep. That much.

 My sticky trap method for indoor plants

-Green traps: The uBloomd traps ones are water-proof and so far I'm finding they stay stickier longer than the yellow ones (about a month for me, so roughly twice as long).
-For the green ones, you just stick the trap to the wooden support stick (included in the pack with the traps), and place the stick into the soil so the trap sits close to the soil surface.
+Green traps: The uBloomd traps ones are water-proof and so far I'm finding they stay stickier much longer than the yellow ones.
+For the green ones, you just put the trap in the peg (included in the pack with the traps), and place the stick into the soil so the trap sits close to the soil surface.
+I find the uBloomd traps easier to move plant-to-plant also without getting fingers stuck!

 How do you use mosquito bits to kill fungus gnats?